 public void advance()

 The advance method should move all Cells forward one generation.
 Note that the rules for the Game of Life require all Cells to be updated simultaneously.
 Therefore, you cannot update the Cells in place one at a time (why not?).

 Instead, create a temporary Landscape of the same size.
 Then duplicate the alive status of the original Landscape with the temporary Landscape (you need to loop over the original and set the temporary Cell alive values).
 One design option is to make a new constructor that takes a Landscape as its argument and creates a true copy.

-Then go through each Cell in the temporary Landscape and call updateState, passing the original Landscape to the Cell to evaluate.
+Then go through each Cell in the temporary Landscape and call updateState, passing the list of neighbors of the Cell in the original Landscape to the Cell.
 When the code has updated all of the Cells, you need to transfer the information back.
 You can just assign the grid of the temporary Landscape to the grid of the original one.

 Add a method to the LifeSimulation class: